nxiradakis/SVM_classification_Python/README.md

 The labels are initially strings (a list of strings) and we use the encoder to transform them to int_32.
 The whole dataset (hog_features, Y_train) is then splitted to train and test sets with the train_test_split function.
 Next step is assigning the libsvm svm problem and parameters and training the model with svm_train.
-Finally, the accuracy of the model is checked on the test set with svm_predict and a whole classification report is presented.
+Finally, the accuracy of the model is checked on the test set with svm_predict and a full classification report is presented.